It’s hard not to think of this Labour government as the dog that has caught the car.

 The changes proposed so far do not augur well for the next few years - already we have the prospect of freezing pensioners (and the resulting pressure on the NHS), a hospitality sector and small businesses groaning under the new NI regulations, potential widespread strikes for parity with the train drivers and possible food shortages as irate farmers protest about the threat to family farms - but Labour appear to be congratulating themselves on doing a sterling job.

-It must be fun, sitting with your paws on the steering wheel barking at passers-by.
+It must be fun, sitting with their paws on the steering wheel barking at passers-by.

 "there’s a distinct air of a triumphant Labrador in possession of a Ford Focus."